lukejharmon/lanyon/chapters_preref/chapter12_beyondbd_pre.md

 We know from analyses of tree balance that the tree of life is more imbalanced than birth-death models predict.
 We can explore this variation in diversification rates by allowing birth and death models to vary along branches in phylogenetic trees.
 The simplest scenario is when one has a particular prediction about diversification rates to test.
 For example, we might wonder if diversification rates in one clade (clade A in Figure 12.2) is higher than in the rest of the phylogenetic tree.
 We can test this hypothesis by fitting a multiple-rate birth-death model.

 The simplest method to carry out this test is by using model selection in a ML framework.
 To do this, we first fit a constant-rates birth-death model to the entire tree, and calculate a likelihood.
 We can then fit variable-rates birth-death models to the data, comparing the fit of these models using either likelihood ratio tests or $AIC_C$.
+The simplest way to fit a variable-rates model is to adapt the likelihood formula in equation 11.18 (or eq.
+11.24 if species are unsampled).
+We calculate the likelihood in two parts, one for the background part of the tree (with rates $\lambda_B$ and $\mu_B$) and one for the focal clade that may have different diversification dynamics (with rates $\lambda_A$ and $\mu_A$).
+We can then compare this model to one where speciation and extinction rates are constant through time.

 ![Figure 12.2.
 A phylogenetic tree including three clades, illustrating two possible models for diversification: a constant rates model, where all three clades have the same diversification parameters $\lambda$ and $\mu$, and a variable rates model, where clade A has parameters that differ from those of the other two clades.]({{ site.baseurl }}/images/figure12-2.png)

 Consider the example in Figure 12.2.
 We would like to know whether clade A has speciation and extinction rates, $\lambda_A$ and $\mu_A$, that differ from the background rates, $\lambda_B$ and $\mu_B$ – we will call this a “variable rates” model.
 The alternative is a “constant rates” model where the entire clade has constant rate parameters $\lambda_T$ and $\mu_T$.
 These two models are nested, since the constant-rates model is a special case of the variable rates model where $\lambda_T = \lambda_A = \lambda_B$ and $\mu_T = \mu_A = \mu_B$.
-Calculating the likelihood for these two models is reasonably straightforward, although we have to account for the fact that one section of the tree has been pruned out of the background when calculating its rates.
+Calculating the likelihood for these two models is reasonably straightforward - we simply calculate the likelihood for each section of the tree using the relevant equation from Chapter 11, and then multiply the likelihoods from the two parts of the tree (or add the log-likelihoods) to get the overall likelihood.

 For a real example, let’s look at the phylogenetic tree of amniotes and evaluate the hypothesis that birds have distinct diversification rates from other major lineages (mammals, tuataras, squamates, turtles, and crocodiles; Figure 12.3).